Fast, effortless and 100% online.

 Landlords have it all, right?
 Guaranteed income, often multiple properties around the country.
 But how easy is it really to launch your own property business?
 Here are a few important considerations to help you along the way.

 Being a landlord is not a background role.
-One of the considerations that you’ll need to take is whether you want to manage the property yourself or have it looked after by letting agents.
+Something to consider whether you want to manage the property yourself or have it looked after by letting agents.
 If you want to look after it yourself, bear in mind that you’ll need to be on call, or have a team of people who are on call for anything that goes wrong.

 If you choose the lettings agent route, you should put 15-20% of the monthly rent aside to cover the agent fees.
 Otherwise, costs to be prepared for are those for general maintenance, refurbishment and – worst case scenario – void periods when you have no tenants occupying the space.